10 New Year’s resolutions for successful students

 4. Switch off

-In a world of likes, followers, tags, retweets and chat streaks, it’s easy to spend countless hours glued to your phone trying to keep on top of it all.
+In a world of likes, followers, tags, TikToks and chat streaks, it’s easy to spend countless hours glued to your phone trying to keep on top of it all.
 Constant notifications from countless apps are distracting at the least – and damaging to our mental health at the worst!

 5. Find balance